auth0/docs/articles/extensions/delegated-admin.md

 Keep in mind that by default all users are displayed, but you can constrain that by configuring a [filter hook](#filter-hook).

 In the table below you can see all the options you can perform on a user, which ones are available via the [dashboard](${manage_url}/#/) and which via the extension.
-Once more, keep in mind that this is the superset of the actions a user can perform.
+Once more, keep in mind that this is the superset of the actions a user can perform using the extension.
 It can always be constrained by configuring an [access hook](#access-hook).

 <table class="table">
     <tr>